zotanna/python-p3-fileio-lab/README.md

 Lets practice!
 In the file `file_io.py` write a function called `write_file` that takes in the arguments `file_name` and `file_content`.

-The `file_name` can be a combined file path/name, you will need to add the file extension to the `file_name` when opening a file.
+The `file_name` can be a combined file path/name, you will need to add the `.txt` file extension to the `file_name` when opening a file.

 This function should use `file_name`  included and `file_content` to write a `.txt`